 Step 2: Sand the Wood

 With an electric sander (or by hand) buff away rough patches and any ink stamps, paint, or unsightly markings on the wood.

-2x4s and 4x4s are construction-grade lumber, which means they’re not designed to be looked at—they’re designed to frame your house.
+Two-by-fours and four-by-fours are construction-grade lumber, which means they’re not designed to be on display—they’re designed to frame your house.
 If you’re working with a piece that has a painted end, trim it off.
 If there are specks of paint or visible stamps, erase them with a sander.
 And if you’re feeling like cutting corners in the figurative sense, skip some of the buffing and face those pieces with unsightly marks towards the back side of the arch (where no one will see it).
 This project is more like set design than furniture building, which is really fun because you get to skip steps you normally don’t get to.

 Step 3: Stain the Wood

 The most inexpensive option, is always the option that you already own.
 Therefore, we used Penofin Verde stain—a really cool, environmentally friendly option—in the color Bitterwood.
 Ours was leftover from the sandbox we built last summer, but go with whatever color stain you like, regardless of whether it’s interior or exterior.
 Because this project is only meant to last a day, all you need to worry about is the aesthetic of your finished arch.

 Take the front and back 48” top pieces and on the shorter sides, measure in 2” from each end.
 Mark with a pencil.
 Now line up the two 48” pieces and the 24” side pieces in a rectangle to create the top frame.
 The sides will fit on the inside of the pencil marks.
 Pre-drill and secure with 4” decorative screws using a 5/17” nut-setter bit.